ibm-cloud-docs/containers/kubernetes-service-cli.md

 ### `ibmcloud ks ingress alb enable vpc-gen2`
 {: #cli_alb_configure_vpc_gen2}

-Enable an ALB in a VPC Generation 2 compute cluster.
+Enable an ALB in a VPC cluster.
 {: shortdesc}

 The previous alias for this command, `ibmcloud ks ingress alb configure vpc-gen2`, is deprecated.